dojo/framework/docs/en/creating-widgets/supplemental.md

 -   The _`__render__`_, _`__setProperties__`_, and _`__setChildren__`_ functions are internal framework implementation details and should never be called nor overridden in application code.
 -   Applications should not instantiate widgets directly - Dojo fully manages the lifecycle of widget instances, including instantiation, caching and destruction.
-    -   Applications only need to provide widgets to the framework as generic type parameters when calling [the `w()` method](#instantiating-vdom-nodes), or implicitly via [TSX tags](#tsx-widget-example), as VDOM output from widgets' render functions.

 ## The Virtual DOM